valkiii/blog/content/post/bash alias/index.md

 ![alt text](bash_update.svg)

 Let's break down what this function does: First it launches `hugo` to build the website, generating the static files in the public directory.
 Then I run `rsync -a public/* ../valkiii.github.io/.` to sync the contents of the public directory to the root of my GitHub Pages repository (`valkiii.github.io` in this example).
-I added the -a flag to ensure that all files and directories are copied recursively while preserving permissions and other attributes.
+I added the `-a` flag to ensure that all files and directories are copied recursively while preserving permissions and other attributes.

-Then it's time to add all changes in the current directory (my Hugo project directory) for committing with `git add --all`.
-There is no `git add` without a following `git commit -m "$1"` with the only exception being that the commit message is provided as the first argument to the function (`$1`).
-These two commands are naturally followed by a `git push` that pushes the changes to the remote repository, updating the Hugo project repository.

 <div class="container">
   <div class="quote">